 Nutrition is an important part of helping us become healthier and be better athletes.
-Every few months we hold a nutrition challenges that is free to all members.
+We currently hold bi-monthly nutrition classes that are free to all members.
 With the help and motivation of each other we learn what we should be eating, how much we should be eating and why it's critical to our daily life!
+Nutrition classes are focused on small diet changes and adding accountability.

 We can't stress the importance of mobility enough!
 If you're new to crossfit or have been doing it for years you know that mobility can be a limiting factor for all of us.
 Once a month Tom Larson from Base Physical Therapy provides a free hour long mobility class that teaches you how to become more mobile and what we be working on.
 Each month we focus on a different area and these classes are always helpful (and painful!)